abylaikhanm/abylaikhanm.github.io/_pages/about.md

   - /about.html
 ---

-I'm a senior mechanical engineering student at Lehigh University, with hands-on experience designing, manufacturing, and testing robotic and electromechanical systems — in research labs at Lehigh and Harvard, in industry, and on our Formula SAE team.
+Hey — I'm a mechanical engineer with hands-on experience designing, manufacturing, and testing robotic and electromechanical systems.

-Most of what I do comes down to building machines that move through water, and then figuring out why they move the way they do.
-At Lehigh I build a robotic swimmer in a water channel that turns ocean-wave energy into thrust.
-Last summer at Harvard I looked at how a fish swimming behind another one gets pulled along by its wake without really swimming at all.
-Closer to the ground, I design carbon-fiber suspension for our Formula SAE car.
+My research is on how fish swim, and what that can teach us about three things: building more efficient ship propulsion, generating energy from ocean waves, and understanding how fish swim efficiently in groups.
+Over the last three years I've done this work at Lehigh and at Harvard.

-Tools: SolidWorks and ANSYS · CNC machining, waterjet, 3D printing, composite bonding · MATLAB, Simulink, and LabVIEW · NI DAQ, Arduino, PID control
+Outside the lab, I design carbon-fiber suspension for our Formula SAE race car, and I led the mechanical design of OSPREY, Lehigh's first nanosatellite.
+I also spent a summer at Aerotargets International running wind-tunnel tests on a UAV.

-Outside of engineering I travel and build things outdoors — I put up a gazebo at my family's country house, which is still the most satisfying thing I've built.
-I also ski ⛷ and ride horses 🐎.
+I'm from Kazakhstan, and I ski ⛷ and ride horses 🐎 whenever I get the chance — ideally in the Tian Shan mountains back home.

 ---